zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Virginia also thinks the problem might be a “worn ( worn) component (component).”
 A worn component would be a piece of something that has been used so much that it’s no longer doing what it’s su pposed to be doing.
 You can think of your tires on your car being worn.
 They ha ve been used so much that they no longer are able to do what they are suppose d to do.
 You have to get them replaced.
 Alonso says, “Yes, but which one?” m eaning which part, which component is worn.

 He then says, “We should just upgrade to a newer mo del.”
 “To upgrade” (upgrade) means to buy a newer version of something .
 So if you own, say, an iPhone 4, you might want to upgrade to an iPhone 5 or an iPhone 6.
 You might want to buy the newer “model” (model).
 The model is  the version of a product.
-The iPhone 4, 5, and 6 are three different models o f the iPhone.
+The iPhone 4, 5, and 6 are three different models of the iPhone.

 Virginia says, “This dryer does not need to be repl aced.”
 “To replace” something means to bring something in to do what the machine is doing now – basically, to get a different machine.
 She says, “It’s not that o ld,” meaning it’s not very old.
 Alonso says, “But it’s been on the fritz on and off  for a year.”
 “To be on the fritz” (fritz) means not to be working reliably, not to be  working correctly.
 It’s an informal expression, “to be on the fritz.”
 You don’ t hear it as much anymore, but you can still use it.

 If something is happening “on and off,” it isn’t ha ppening all the time.
-If you describe your relationship with a girlfriend as bei ng “on and off,” that means that sometimes she is your girlfriend and sometimes you break up and are not going out together, and then perhaps later she becomes yo ur girlfriend again.
+If you describe your relationship with a girlfriend as bei ng “on and off,” that means that sometimes she is your girlfriend and sometimes you break up and are not going out together, and then perhaps later she becomes your girlfriend again.
 It’s “on and off.”
 Why?
 I don’t know.
 She’s not my girlfrien d.

 Virginia says, “I don’t want to throw out” – that i s, I don’t want to get rid of – “a perfectly good appliance just because of a minor,” or not very important, “problem.”
 “Perfectly good” means there’s nothing w rong with it.
 It’s good enough.
 It works.
 Alonso says, “Well, this minor pr oblem is the reason I had to walk to work in damp clothes this morning.”
 “Damp” (damp) means slightly wet or a little moist.
 Alonso is saying that he had to wal k to work in “damp clothes” because the clothes dryer wasn’t working.